IshantIshant504/Two_Wheel_Self_Balancing_Robot_Simulations/README.md

 ### Challenge 3 — Additional Weight Compensation

-The robot was tested under additional load.
+The robot was tested under additional load to evaluate the robustness of the balancing and control system.

 - Initial documented load: 570 g
 - Improved cascaded PID test: 1120 g